QDFlow: A Python package for physics simulations of quantum dot devices: Physics simulation

 After calculating $n(x)$, \texttt{QDFlow} employs a capacitance model to determine the stable charge configuration and other properties.
 Similar techniques have been implemented in other QD simulations~\cite{Gualtieri25-QDsim, vanStraaten24-QAr, Krzywda25-QDa}.
 In most of those approaches, the capacitance matrix is assumed to be constant, i.e., the interdot capacitances remain fixed as the gate voltages are swept.
-The simulation introduced in Ref.~\citeonline{Krzywda25-QDa} allows for variable capacitances by applying a correction to the capacitance matrix based on the particle number.
+The simulation introduced in Ref.~\cite{Krzywda25-QDa} allows for variable capacitances by applying a correction to the capacitance matrix based on the particle number.
 In contrast, \texttt{QDFlow} derives the capacitance matrix directly from the charge density $n(x)$, which depends explicitly on the gate voltages.
 This feature enables charge-transition slopes and spacings to vary across a single CSD.
 Moreover, constructing the capacitance model from $n(x)$ naturally captures transitions between a double dot and a merged single dot as the interdot barrier is lowered.

-The first step in creating the capacitance model is determining the regions of the nanowire where significant amounts of charge are induced.
+The first step in creating the capacitance model is to determine the regions of the nanowire where significant charge is induced.
 This is achieved by applying a threshold to $n(x)$, configurable through the \texttt{NumericsParameters} dataclass, and identifying continuous intervals of points that lie above the threshold.
 This will result in a set of intervals of the form $[a_i, b_i]$, which we call ``charge islands.''
-The thresholding is also responsible for determining whether or not adjacent QDs should be handled as individual dots.
+Thresholding also determines whether adjacent QDs should be treated as individual dots.
 Specifically, if $n(x)$ exceeds the threshold throughout the region between the two QDs, they are merged and treated as a single dot.
 Otherwise, they are considered to be two separate QDs with a potential barrier between them.

 Once the charge islands are identified, the energy $E$ of the resulting capacitance model is defined as follows:

 where $Z_i$ is the (potentially noninteger) charge induced by the gates on island $i$ under the Thomas-Fermi approximation, and $Q_i$ is the integer number of charges on island $i$ under a specific charge configuration $\vec{Q}$.
 The $c_k$ term of Eq.~\eqref{eqn:ematrix} incorporates the kinetic energy of the charges.
 Since, for our purposes, the energy matrix fully characterizes the system, we do not compute the capacitances explicitly and instead work directly with the energy matrix.
 If desired, the capacitance matrix $\mathbf{C}$ can be obtained from the energy matrix via the relationship $\mathbf{C}=(2\mathbf{E})^{-1}$.